nhn/tui.chart/docs/en/common-chart-options.md

 The `chart` option can be used to determine the chart's title, size, whether to use animation, and the animation's duration.

 ## Option
-The options compatible with the `chart` option are as follow.
+The options compatible with the `chart` option are as follows.

 ```ts
 type ChartOptions = {